 Cybersecurity Official On Bridging The Divide Between The U.S. And China

 Andy Purdy once was a top cybersecurity official for the U.S. government.
-He works now for the Chinese tech giant Huawei — heading their cybersecurity team in the U-S.
+He works now for the Chinese tech giant Huawei — heading their cybersecurity team in the U.S.

 STEVE INSKEEP, HOST: